Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ### Conclusion

 The challenge offered valuable insights into network vulnerabilities and hacking concepts, emphasizing the critical importance of security measures.
-Identifying open ports revealed potential entry points for unauthorized access, while learning how to redirect to hidden pages highlighted the need for robust web application security.
+Identifying open ports revealed potential entry points for unauthorized access while learning how to redirect to hidden pages highlighted the need for robust web application security.
-Recognizing the agent name and understanding the context of other agents underscored the significance of collaboration within a network.
+Recognizing the agent's name and understanding the context of other agents underscored the significance of collaboration within a network.
 Techniques such as hash-cracking and brute force illustrated the vulnerabilities associated with weak passwords, reinforcing the necessity for strong password policies.
 Accessing FTP and SSH passwords showcased the risks tied to insecure file transfers and remote access management, respectively.
 Cracking zip-file and steg passwords demonstrated the limitations of traditional encryption methods.